 The city is also home to the Chateau Frontenac, a renowned hotel known worldwide.
-This 17th century building is said to be the most photographed hotel in the world, so be sure to be get a good shot of this stunning landmark.
+This 17th-century building is said to be the most photographed hotel in the world, so be sure to get a good shot of this stunning landmark.

-There are many other sites to visit along the way so be creative and brainstorm other possible ideas with your friends while on the road.
+There are many other sites to visit along the way to be creative and brainstorm other possible ideas with your friends while on the road.
 Remember though, sometimes the best experiences in life are the ones that are unplanned so be spontaneous and don’t be afraid to leave your comfort zone.
 Make sure to leave extra time in your schedule in order to improvise and make changes to your plans.
-This is the best way to travel and hopefully in the near future you and your friends will enjoy many other Canadian inspired road trips!
+This is the best way to travel and hopefully, in the near future, you and your friends will enjoy many other Canadian inspired road trips!

 Explore Quebec and discover something new with nothing but a sense of adventure and a backpack!